Battlbox

 1. Shelter

-• Tent or tarp: Lightweight and easy to set up for protection against weather elements.
+• Tent or tarp: Lightweight and weather-appropriate.

 2. Cooking Supplies

-• Cookware: Lightweight pots and utensils will help in meal preparation.
+• Cookware: Lightweight pots and utensils.

 3. Water Filtration